hirosystems/clarinet/README.md

 Clarity is a **decidable** smart contract language that optimizes for predictability and security, meaning you can know with certainty, from the code itself, what the program will do.
 Smart contracts allow you to encode essential business logic on a blockchain.

-For a video description of Clarinet, please refer to the [What Is Clarinet?](https://www.youtube.com/watch?v=mitOkTZqMHc&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=1) YouTube video.

 ![screenshot](docs/images/demo.gif)

 ### Clarinet 101